FarronF/limerick-council-meetings/meetings/2025/04/08-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation SPC Meeting - 19th February 2025.md

 danger to people using or working on a public road.
 Examples of hazards might be dead or dying

-trees, ditches or hedges interfering with traffic, blocking footpaths, obscuring road signs or--- 6
+trees, ditches or hedges interfering with traffic, blocking footpaths, obscuring road signs or
+---
+6

 obscuring a view of the road ahead.
 The maintenance of verges or margins on regional and local